Utility assistance for low-income families and individuals.

 Washington County: (435) 652-9643

-- You can download an application http://jobs.utah.gov/housing/seal mail, complete application according to the instructions, and return it to us along with copies of all required documentation.
+- You can download an application mail or online.
+If this is your first time applying online, you’ll need to click on “Register Here”, then create a username and password before you can complete an online application.
+If you plan to mail in your application, complete the application according to the instructions, and return it to us along with copies of all required documentation.
 Required documentation is identified on the application instructions and is identified below.

 Mail application and documents identified below to: